miwermi/election-analysis/README.md

     -------------------------

-Pictured: VScode Terminal Window results from running Python code. (<a href="https://github.com/miwermi/election-analysis/blob/main/summary_assets/VStermina.png">PNG</a> | <a href="https://github.com/miwermi/election-analysis/blob/main/results/election-results.txt">TXT</a>
+Pictured: VScode Terminal Window results from running Python code. (<a href="https://github.com/miwermi/election-analysis/blob/main/summary_assets/VStermina.png">PNG</a> | <a href="https://github.com/miwermi/election-analysis/blob/main/results/election-results.txt">TXT</a>)

-The Python code writes the data above to a text file as well (linked above).
+The Python code displays the code on screen during program run, but also writes the data above to a text file (linked above), which is far more useful to Tom and his constituents.

 Once these initial audit results are confirmed successful, Tom and the Colorado Board of Elections are hoping to collect similar data files from all Colorado precincts and use my code to automate election tabulation for all Colorado precincts.

-## Cahllenge Summary
+## Challenge Summary

+Ideally, this code would also search for distinct Ballot IDs -- and ultimately Voter IDs, if we were able to gather and use that information.
+Since elections are typically anonymous, there is always a margin of error (especially when independent units - districts, states, etc - do not use the same standard to ID voters or the same standard for ballots).
+Voter IDs and Ballot IDs will most likely never be stored in the same data source as the voting information.